andreybleme/calisto/README.md

 ## Supported Platforms

-This code has been tested most thoroughly on Ubuntu 18.04, with kernel 4.15.0.
+This has been tested most thoroughly on Ubuntu 18.04, with kernel 4.15.0.
 It has been tested with Intel 82599ES 10 Gbits/s NICs and Mellanox ConnectX-3 Pro 10 Gbits/s NICs.
 If you use Mellanox NICs, you should install the Mellanox OFED as described in [DPDK's